Soccer Ireland Banner

 1982 World Cup Qualifiers - Eoin Hand's First Competitive Challenge

-The last match of Johnny Giles' time in charge of the Irish team had been a 3-2 away win in Cyprus in the opening match of the 1982 World Cup qualifiers.
-Eoin Hand's first competitive match as Irish manager was the second group match at home to the Netherlands.
+The last match of John Giles’ time in charge of the Irish team had been a 3-2 away win in Cyprus in the opening match of the 1982 World Cup qualifiers.
+Eoin Hand’s first competitive match as Irish manager was the second group match at home to the Netherlands.
 Goals from Gerry Daly and Mark Lawrenson gave the Irish a 2-1 win over the Dutch at Lansdowne Road.
 This was a promising start to the World cup qualification campaign however a 1-1 home draw with Belgium and an away loss to France took the gloss off.
 A 6-0 defeat of Cyprus returned some of the confidence as Ireland headed off to Belgium for the return match.

 Not for the first time in Irish football history poor refereeing decisions denied the Irish.
 Frank Stapleton had a perfectly good goal disallowed and the 89th minute winner by Ceulemans was allowed to stand despite a blatant foul on goalkeeper Jim McDonagh.
 Despite a very good draw away to the Netherlands and an impressive 3-2 victory of the Michel Platini-led French in Lansdowne Road, Ireland finished in third place in the group.
 Just a single point behind group winners Belgium.
 France, who finished ahead of Ireland on goal difference, also qualified for the 1982 World Cup in Spain and went on to have a very good tournament.